ncatlab/nlab-content/pages/5/5/8/4/24855/content.md

 Given a set $A$ and elements $x \in A$ and $y \in A$ and a family of sets $(B(x))_{x \in A}$, $a \in B(x)$ and $b \in B(y)$, if $x =_A y$, then we can define [[transport]] functions $\mathrm{tr}_{A, B}(x, y):B(x) \to B(y)$ whose [[inverse function]] is $\mathrm{tr}_{A, B}(y, x)$ by symmetry of propositional equality.

-The fibered heterogeneous propositional equality is given by the [[logically equivalent]] relations
+The heterogeneous propositional equality is given by the [[logically equivalent]] relations
 $$\mathrm{tr}_{A, B}(x, y, a) =_{B(y)} b \quad \mathrm{or} \quad a =_{B(x)} \mathrm{tr}_{A, B}(y, x, b)$$

 Transport and heterogeneous propositional equality are important in some [[set theories]] which do not have equality between sets themselves, and the only way to compare sets for equality is through [[isomorphisms]].
 The same is true of [[logic over dependent type theory]] which do not have definitional equality between types, and one has to use [[definitional isomorphisms]] instead.
 In the presence of equality between sets, transport is simply the [[identity function]] on the equal set.